WeblateOrg/weblate/docs/devel/starting.rst

         'docs/locale/*/LC_MESSAGES/**.po'

-If you have more complex document structure, importing different folders is not directly supported, you currently have to list them separately:
+If you have more complex document structure, importing different folders is not directly supported; you currently have to list them separately:

 .. code-block:: console